CANAL

 Epicenter, a 501(c)3 non-profit organization, is the sole member of Epicenter Properties, LLC., the owner/operator of Canal Commons.

-Epicenter stewards creative initiatives that honor the past, strengthen the present, and build the future that we envision with our community.
-Located in Green River, Utah, Epicenter is a vibrant hub for rural investment and cultural exploration of the high desert of southeastern Utah.
-Beyond our region, Epicenter advocates for rural communities and contributes to the dialogue on contemporary place-based work in the United States.
+Epicenter stewards creative initiatives that combine art, architecture, and rural investment in order to build a more resilient, equitable, and vibrant local community.
+Beyond our home in Green River, Epicenter advocates for rural communities and contributes to the dialogue on contemporary place-based work across the United States.
 Epicenter is a 501(c)(3) public charity nonprofit organization.